x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/create-or-remove-in-place-holds.md

 # Create or remove an In-Place Hold

-> [!NOTE]
+> [!IMPORTANT]
-> We've postponed the July 1, 2017 deadline for creating new In-Place Holds in Exchange Online (in Office 365 and Exchange Online standalone plans).
-But later this year or early next year, you won't be able to create new In-Place Holds in Exchange Online.
-As an alternative to using In-Place Holds, you can use [eDiscovery cases](https://go.microsoft.com/fwlink/p/?linkid=780738) or [retention policies](https://go.microsoft.com/fwlink/p/?linkid=827811) in the Office 365 Security & Compliance Center.
-After we decommission new In-Place Holds, you'll still be able to modify existing In-Place Holds, and creating new In-Place Holds in Exchange Server and Exchange hybrid deployments will still be supported.
-And, you'll still be able to place mailboxes on Litigation Hold.
+>  As we continue to invest in different ways to preserve mailbox content, we're announcing the retirement of In-Place Holds in the Exchange admin center (EAC) in Exchange Online.
+Starting April 1, 2020 you won't be able to create new In-Place Holds.
+But you'll still be able to manage In-Place Holds in the EAC or by using the **Set-MailboxSearch** cmdlet in Exchange Online PowerShell.
+However, starting July 1, 2020, you won't be able to manage In-Place Holds.
+You'll only be remove them in the EAC or by using the **Remove-MailboxSearch** cmdlet.
+Using In-Place Holds in Exchange Server and Exchange hybrid deployments will still be supported.
+For more information about the retirement of In-Place Holds in Exchange Online, see [Retirement of legacy eDiscovery tools](https://docs.microsoft.com/microsoft-365/compliance/legacy-ediscovery-retirement).

 An In-Place Hold preserves all mailbox content, including deleted items and original versions of modified items.
 All such mailbox items are returned in an [In-Place eDiscovery](in-place-ediscovery/in-place-ediscovery.md) search.
 When you place an In-Place Hold on a user's mailbox on, the contents in the corresponding archive mailbox (if it's enabled) are also placed on hold, and returned in a eDiscovery search.